Deploy any static directory to the web in seconds. No config files, no dashboards, no cloud accounts to wrangle. Just your terminal and one command.

 I used to spend an hour setting up S3 buckets, CloudFront, and Route53 every time I needed to ship a landing page.
 Now I type fyra push and get a coffee.

 We don't run on AWS, GCP, or Azure.
-Fyra operates its own physical infrastructure and holds its own Autonomous System Number (ASN) — meaning your traffic travels on our network, peered directly with the internet, not routed through a hyperscaler's cloud.
+Our home base is our own metal in our own racks in Singapore, on a network we operate under our own Autonomous System Number (AS151361).
+Your traffic hits our network first, peered directly — not routed through a hyperscaler's cloud.